 - assists with pre-IPO structuring

 - reviews tax inputs on forecasts

 - undertakes tax due diligence

 - applies any CGT rollovers

 - manages ATO and state revenue office (SRO) private ruling applications

 - administers employee share schemes

 - reviews legal agreements

 An IPO is not for everyone.
-If you are contemplating this step, the following guide outlines some of the financial and legal obligations you will need to consider.
-We also share a real-life story from a company that has navigated an IPO and their lessons learnt along the way.
+If you are contemplating this step, the following contemplating this step, the following guide outlines some of the financial and legal obligations you will need to consider.